Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 4 - Middle - Part 3: First Dungeon Delve)**

 Responding to Hestia's emotional blessing ("Go make the Hestia Familia proud"), Isaiah declared "Yes, Goddess!", spun around sharply, and ran towards the Dungeon entrance beneath Babel Tower.
 After quickly presenting his newly issued Adventurer Plate (Isaiah November, Lv.
 1, Hestia Familia) to a bored Guild attendant and receiving the standard Floor 1-2 recommendation, he stepped onto the wide staircase plunging into shadow.

 The transition was immediate.
-Bright light and noise gave way to the dim, eerie, **greenish-blue phosphorescent moss-light** of **Floor 1**.
+Bright light and noise gave way to the dim, eerie, greenish-blue phosphorescent moss-light of Floor 1.
 The air grew cool, damp, smelling of earth and stone.
 The vast cavern stretched out, other adventurers moving like ghosts in the gloom.
 Drawing his daggers, the familiar weight a comfort, Isaiah felt not fear, but a profound sense of *rightness*.
 This was the proving ground.
 This was where he belonged.
 His ambition, thoughts of Ryu, Hestia's faith, and Hedin's challenge coalesced into a burning drive.

-His first kill came quickly: a lone **Goblin** spawning from a nearby wall.
-He dispatched it with swift efficiency, watching it dissolve into smoke and particles, leaving behind his first **magic stone crystal**.
+His first kill came quickly: a lone Goblin spawning from a nearby wall.
+He dispatched it with swift efficiency, watching it dissolve into smoke and particles, leaving behind his first magic stone crystal.
 The act felt necessary, validating.
-He then encountered a group of **three Goblins** further down a passage.
+He then encountered a group of three Goblins further down a passage.
 Using speed and flanking, he eliminated them rapidly, collecting more crystals and the crucial goblin ears for quest proof.
 The Falna on his back seemed to respond with a faint, encouraging warmth.

-Finding Floor 1 Goblins almost too easy, Isaiah descended quickly to **Floor 2**.
+Finding Floor 1 Goblins almost too easy, Isaiah descended quickly to Floor 2.
 The layout here felt more complex, the shadows deeper.
 The Goblins were fractionally tougher, their movements slightly more coordinated.
-He hunted them relentlessly, driven by a cold focus bordering on bloodlust, fueled by his **[Determined Heart]** skill which seemed to thrive on his fierce conviction.
+He hunted them relentlessly, driven by a cold focus bordering on bloodlust, fueled by his [Determined Heart] skill which seemed to thrive on his fierce conviction.
 He engaged patrols of two, three, sometimes four, his twin daggers a blur, his agility keeping him largely untouched.
 He systematically cleared sections, his pouches filling with ears and dim green crystals.
 The warmth from his Falna grew into a steady hum.

-Remembering the secret **Kobold Claw quest** and needing greater challenge for faster Excelia gain, Isaiah located a passage leading deeper, descending cautiously towards **Floor 3**.
+Remembering the secret Kobold Claw quest and needing greater challenge for faster Excelia gain, Isaiah located a passage leading deeper, descending cautiously towards Floor 3.
 The air grew colder, the atmosphere more oppressive.
-He soon encountered **three Kobolds** – lean, fast, dog-like creatures with spears and claws.
+He soon encountered three Kobolds – lean, fast, dog-like creatures with spears and claws.
 The fight was a clear step up.
-He took a shallow scratch on his forearm from a claw swipe but managed to defeat them through skillful dodging and precise strikes, harvesting **three sets of Kobold claws** and three brighter magic stones before wisely deciding a deeper push alone was too risky *yet*.
+He took a shallow scratch on his forearm from a claw swipe but managed to defeat them through skillful dodging and precise strikes, harvesting three sets of Kobold claws and three brighter magic stones before wisely deciding a deeper push alone was too risky *yet*.
 He retreated back towards Floor 2.

 Returning to Floor 2, Isaiah resumed his goblin sweep with renewed intensity.
 Hours blurred in the dim light.
-While moving through a wider cavern area, scanning for targets, he suddenly encountered another figure – a **solo adventurer** clad in worn, dark leather armor, their face completely obscured by a deep hood.
+While moving through a wider cavern area, scanning for targets, he suddenly encountered another figure – a solo adventurer clad in worn, dark leather armor, their face completely obscured by a deep hood.
 They were examining an ore vein in the wall.
 The figure reacted warily, hand going to the hilt of their short sword.
 Isaiah, wary himself but wanting to avoid conflict, feigned nonchalance, pretending to examine the cavern walls while subtly observing them.
 The hooded figure